David Hemmings: Acting

-Child actor
+Early career

 Hemmings then moved on to acting in films.
 He made his first film appearance in the drama film The Rainbow Jacket (1954).
-He could also be seen in Saint Joan (1957).
+He also appeared in Saint Joan (1957).

-Hemmings had bigger roles in Five Clues to Fortune (1957), The Heart Within (1957), and No Trees in the Street (1959), directed by J. Lee Thompson.
-He could also be seen in Men of Tomorrow (1959), In the Wake of a Stranger (1959), Sink the Bismarck!
-(1960), and The Wind of Change (1961).
+Hemmings had bigger roles in Five Clues to Fortune (1957), The Heart Within (1957) and No Trees in the Street (1959), directed by J. Lee Thompson.
+He also had roles in Men of Tomorrow (1959), In the Wake of a Stranger (1959), Sink the Bismarck!
+(1960) and The Wind of Change (1961).

-Teen idol

 Hemmings began to be known for playing young men, for example in The Painted Smile (1962) and Some People (1962).
 His first lead role was in the low budget teen musical Live It Up!
 (1963), then he had support roles for Michael Winner's The System (1964).
 After this, he starred in a sequel to Live It Up!, Be My Guest (1965) and in the same year in Two Left Feet with Michael Crawford.

 Blowup and stardom

-Hemmings luck changed when he was cast in the lead of Blowup (1966).
+Hemmings’ luck changed when he was cast in the lead of Blowup (1966).
 It was directed by Michelangelo Antonioni, who detested the "Method" way of acting.
-He sought to find a fresh young face for the lead in the film.
-He found Hemmings, at the time acting in small stage theatre in London, although at their first meeting, Antonioni told Hemmings, "you look wrong.
-You're too young".
-Hemmings was offered the part of the protagonist, a London fashion photographer who accidentally photographs evidence of a murder, after Sean Connery turned the role down because Antonioni would not show him the full script, but only a seven-page treatment stored in a cigarette packet.
+He sought a fresh young face for the lead in the film.
+He found Hemmings, at the time acting in small-stage theatre in London, although at their first meeting Antonioni told Hemmings, "You look wrong.
+You're too young."
+Hemmings was offered the part of the protagonist, a London fashion photographer who accidentally photographs evidence of a murder, after Sean Connery turned the role down because Antonioni would not show him the full script but only a seven-page treatment stored in a cigarette packet.

-The resulting film was a critical and commercial sensation for MGM which financed it, and helped turn Hemmings and Vanessa Redgrave into stars.
+The resulting film was a critical and commercial sensation for MGM, which financed it, and helped turn Hemmings and Vanessa Redgrave into stars.
 "I've been discovered half a dozen times," said Hemmings.
 "This time I think I've made it."

 After Blowup Hemmings accepted an offer from Warner Bros to play Mordred in the big-budget film of the Broadway musical Camelot (1967).
 He had a supporting part in the thriller Eye of the Devil (1966), playing the brother of Sharon Tate.
 Hemmings was then cast as Louis Nolan in the big-budget epic The Charge of the Light Brigade (1968), which, like Camelot, was widely seen but failed to recoup its cost.